varszegimarcell/Optiplex-3020-Hackintosh-OpenCore/README.md

 ### Creating the install media

-You have to make an installation media to install MacOS, and in the second step, you have to make it bootable too.
+You have to make an installation media to install MacOS, and later you have to make it bootable by PCs too.
 If you're using MacOS, you can head to the App Store to download the installer directly from Apple.

+#### Creating Catalina (10.15) install media on Windows

 Since I had no access to a Mac, I used a script called [gibMacOS](https://github.com/corpnewt/gibMacOS), which can also run under Windows.
 Also, gibMacOS creates the EFI partition for you, so it is convinient.
 With the Apple method, you need to do that manually.

 With gibMacOS script, the process on Windows is the following:
 * Download gibMacOS from GitHub as a ZIP.